Welcome

-My book, Tasting Life, invites you to use the weeks of Lent to rediscover what it is to really live.
+Hello, my name’s Chris Morley.
+In my book, Tasting Life, I offer daily thoughts designed to help the reader to use the weeks of Lent to rediscover what it is to really live.

 Rev Dr Jane Craske says of Tasting Life: